Skip to content

 corydora doctor

-• tmux availability — required for background runs
+• whether tmux is available for background runs

 Example output: